I’ve updated this post on 5 August 2020 for the latest changes in legislation

 Then you’ll need to choose the option to “Change” VAT Return Dates.

-How to Change Your VAT Submission Date by Post
+How to Change Your VAT Quarter Date By Post (VAT484)

-This is a paper form that you need to use if you want to notify HMRC of changes to certain details of a VAT registered business including:
+It is a paper form that you can find online to use if you want to notify HMRC of changes to certain details of a VAT registered business including:

 - Bank details